 - The Public Health Department

-If you decide on a career in healthcare management, you may begin your career in an entry- or mid-level management position.
+If you decide on a career in healthcare management, you may begin your career in an entry-level health services management position, or build on your experience in a mid-level position.
+You can narrow down your options by deciding on populations you’d like to help, or considering the work environment you’re most passionate about.

 - Government relations